shlomi1993/anomaly-detection-web-app/README.md

 ## Description

-We were asked to create application that will be able to detect anomalies.
+We were asked to create an application that will be able to detect anomalies.
 The application displays a form and the user should provide the following parameters:

 1. Training csv file